The house from an early 20th century postcard

 A 1940s American Chesterfield tin cigarette case.
 The Chesterfield name was used on more branded products in America than any other British aristocratic title.

 House & Family History: Chevening has been attributed for years to Inigo Jones, a claim that Howard Colvin dismissed.
-Chevening's architect, whomever it might have been it, very likely influenced the design of Kingston Lacy House.
-Chevening House was bequeathed to the government in 1967 by the 7th Earl Stanhope on the condition that it be used by the prime minister, a cabinet minister, or a descendant of King George VI as a government retreat house.
+Chevening House was bequeathed to a charitable trust in 1967 by the 7th Earl Stanhope on the condition that it be used by the prime minister, a cabinet minister, or a descendant of King George VI as a government retreat house.
 Chevening has been the official country residence of the British foreign secretary since 1979.
-The 3rd Earl Stanhope was an accomplished scientist who studied mathematics under Georges-Louis Le Sage at University of Geneva in the 18th century.
+The 3rd Earl Stanhope was an accomplished scientist who studied mathematics under Georges-Louis Le Sage at the University of Geneva in the 18th century.
 In 1779 Lord Stanhope published “Principles of Electricity,” which outlined his theory on the "return stroke” – the results from the contact with the earth of the electric current of lightning.
 Lord Stanhope is most famous today for his circa 1800 invention of the Stanhope Press (see print in "Images" section), the first hand press made entirely out of iron, which significantly improved the efficiency of the hand press.

 Architect: Alexander Fort